 Temporary protection is deemed to fall within the category of holders of visa under Section 33(1)a) of the Act on the residence of foreigners within the territory of the Czech Republic.
-All individuals within this category do d) Measures aiming to preclude registration of displaced persons in more than one Member State/EEA-EFTA country (see Article 26 of the Temporary Protection Directive).
+All individuals within this category do not have to travel to their home country to file the application for the single permit for work, EU Blue Card, seasonal card, or family reunification.